sentry-extensions/cyclops/README.md

 Disclaimer
 ==========

-I am a huge fan of [sentry](http://getsentry.com) and it has literally changed the level of quality of all my apps that use it, web or not.
+[sentry](http://getsentry.com) is an amazing tool and greatly improves the level of quality of projects using it, web or not.

 Huge props to the whole team behind it and to @disqus for releasing it to the public as open source, thus allowing us to better understand how it works.

 The Issue
 =========

-That said, if you have a volume of requests as large as we do (> 5000 requests/second), a single Javascript error being tracked by [sentry](http://getsentry.com) could bring our whole [sentry](http://getsentry.com) farm down.
+That said, if you have a large enough volume of requests (i.e.: > 5000 requests/second), a single Javascript error could bring your whole sentry farm down.

-We did some extensive Load Testing with [sentry](http://getsentry.com) and the results will be available to everyone soon.
-It's just not viable for us to have [sentry](http://getsentry.com) as the Front End to our error reporting.
+After some extensive Load Testing with sentry, it's just not viable to have sentry as the Front End to error reporting (considering the volume of requests above).

-We needed something that could handle tens of thousands of error reporting requests per second, then send it to [sentry](http://getsentry.com) in a rate that it can process.
+Cyclops aims at being able to handle tens of thousands of error reporting requests per second.
+Afterwards, Cyclops sends them to sentry in a rate that's calculated using sentry's own response time as basis.

 Cyclops
 =======

-Cyclops is a router of [sentry](http://getsentry.com) error reporting requests.
-It receives error reports, keeps them in-memory (or any other storage you implement) and sends to your [sentry](http://getsentry.com) backend in regular intervals.
+Cyclops is a router of sentry error reporting requests.
+It receives error reports, keeps them in-memory (or any other storage you implement) and sends to your sentry backend in regular intervals.

-It takes into account the time your [sentry](http://getsentry.com) backend is taking to service each request when calculating the interval with which to send the next request, thus making sure you don't flood your [sentry](http://getsentry.com) backend.
+It takes into account the time your sentry backend is taking to service each request when calculating the interval with which to send the next request, thus making sure you don't flood your sentry backend.

-In our Load Testing, a server with 23 instances of Cyclops running handled more than 12 thousand requests per second.
+In preliminary load testing, a server with 23 instances of Cyclops running handled more than 12 thousand requests per second.

 Installing
 ==========